cervonwong/cervonwong/README.md

-🙋‍♂️<br> Hi, I'm Cervon Wong, currently studying my final year at NUS High.
-I'm a builder and designer.
+🙋‍♂️<br> Hi, I'm Cervon Wong, a builder and designer, graduated from NUS High School.

 ### About me
  - 1️⃣ I try to contribute to issues, discussions, and documentation of random open-source projects that I love to use.